harpreetsahota204/crop_query/README.md

 **1. Embed the templates.** Each reference crop is passed through the model once, producing a compact numeric representation of its appearance.

 **2. Divide and embed each dataset image.** Each image is cut into a grid of overlapping patches.
 Every patch is embedded with the same model.
-Because patches are roughly the same scale as your reference crops, the comparison is fair — you're asking "does this local region look like my template?", not "does this entire image look like my template?"
+Because patches are roughly the same scale as your reference crops, the comparison is fair: you're asking "does this local region look like my template?", not "does this entire image look like my template?"
+Overlap ensures an object that straddles two patch boundaries still falls squarely inside at least one patch.

 **3. Compute similarity.** The cosine similarity between each patch and each template is computed.
-The best-matching patch across all templates determines the image's score.
-A spatial map of these similarities becomes the heatmap.
+The highest similarity found across all patches and all templates becomes the image's **score** — a single float you can sort and filter on.
+A spatial map of those per-patch similarities becomes the **heatmap**, with patches below a configurable threshold zeroed out so only genuine hits show up.

+Samples whose score meets your threshold are **tagged**, giving you an annotation queue in one click.

 ---